Database Administrator's Guide

 (For programmers) Use the ctldmp utility to carry out a transaction log dump, which records partial log-related information, for use in application development.

-Understand how the c-treeACE Server is currently configured and, optionally, change configuration settings (e.g., to set memory allocation limits, to select communication protocols, to activate a particular dump description script).
+Understand how the FairCom Server is currently configured and, optionally, change configuration settings (e.g., to set memory allocation limits, to select communication protocols, to activate a particular dump description script).

-The c-treeACE Server is started by any user authorized to start ctreesql (or ctsrvr).
-Routine starting of the c-treeACE Server is not necessarily a major responsibility for the Administrator.
+The FairCom Server is started by any user authorized to start faircom (or ctsrvr).
+Routine starting of the FairCom Server is not necessarily a major responsibility for the Administrator.

-The User ID “ADMIN” (default password is “ADMIN”) and members of the ADMIN group are the only users who can access ctstop, the utility for stopping the c-treeACE Server, so stopping the c-treeACE Server is always a major Administrator responsibility.
+The User ID “ADMIN” (default password is “ADMIN”) and members of the ADMIN group are the only users who can access ctstop, the utility for stopping the FairCom Server, so stopping the FairCom Server is always a major Administrator responsibility.

-No configuration file is required, but if the c-treeACE Server is to be reconfigured to replace any default settings, a file named ctsrvr.cfg must be created for the server to load at startup.
-See Configuring the c-treeACE Server for details.
+No configuration file is required, but if the FairCom Server is to be reconfigured to replace any default settings, a file named ctsrvr.cfg must be created for the server to load at startup.
+See Configuring the FairCom Server for details.

-The basic topics covered here are for orientation only. c-treeACE Server Installation and Operating the c-treeACE Server, are considered required reading for c-treeACE Server Administrators. c-treeACE Server Access Configuration, Maintaining Database Integrity, Configuration File Format, and Basic Keywords are recommended reading.
-The rest of c-treeACE Configuration Options is optional and intended for advanced users.
+The basic topics covered here are for orientation only.
+Installation and Operating the FairCom Server, are considered required reading for FairCom DB Server Administrators.
+FairCom Server Access Configuration, Backups and Database Integrity (Backups and Data Integrity, Maintaining Database Integrity), Configuration File Format, and Basic Keywords are recommended reading.
+The rest of FairCom DB Configuration Options is optional and intended for advanced users.